groupultra/sdk-public/docs/source/moobius_network_ws_client.rst

 -----------------------------------
 WSClient.update_context_menu(self, service_id, channel_id, menu_items, recipients)

-Updates the right click context menu.
+Updates the right-click menu that the recipients can open on various messages.

 Parameters:
   service_id (str): As always.